Zeno of Elea

 - The Complete Works of Aristotle: The Revised Oxford Translation, J. Barnes (eds.), 2 volumes, Princeton: Princeton University Press, 1984.

-- Diogenes Laertius, Lives of Eminent Philosophers, R.D.
-Hicks (trans.), 2 volumes, Cambridge MA: Harvard University Press, 1925.
+- Diogenes Laertius, Lives of Eminent Philosophers, edited and with an introduction by T. Dorandi, Cambridge: Cambridge University Press, 2013; see also Lives of Eminent Philosophers, R.D.
+Hicks (trans.), 2 volumes, Cambridge, MA: Harvard University Press, 1925.

 - Isocrates, III, Evagoras, Helen, et al., L. R. Van Hook (trans.), Cambridge, MA: Harvard University Press, 1945.